RIAPS/riaps-integration/riaps-x86runtime/env_setup_tests/README.md

 This folder contains a generic application to test that the development environment is setup and able to talk with the configured BBBs.
 If you do not see the expected results, please send an email to riap@list.isis.vanderbilt.edu describing the situation and any include any output log information.

 ## First Test VM with application on local node (VM)
-1. Open 3 terminal windows
+1. Open 3 terminal windows and run the following command in the separate windows

    * ``` rpyc_registry ```